 Along the former Leicester and Swannington Railway from West Bridge to Desford, 1960s.

-Here there is a single photograph of a train on this branch which closed in April 1966, but more photographs of the infrastructure before it all disappeared.
+Here there several photographs of trains on this branch which closed in April 1966, and more photographs of the infrastructure before it all disappeared.

-Robert Stephenson design lifting bridge over Grand Union Canal, West Bridge, 1965
+Robert Stephenson design lifting bridge over Grand Union Canal, West Bridge

-3-of-18) Railway lifting bridge over the Grand Union Canal leading to sidings at the Soar Lane Old Wharf with its good shed straight ahead and the Pingle Wharf which was reached by a sharp turn to the left, West Bridge, Leicester, 16/10/1965.
+4-of-25) View through the railway lifting bridge over the canal, leading to sidings at the Pingle Wharf with its goods shed straight ahead and the Soar Lane Old Wharf which was reached by a sharp turn to the left, West Bridge, Leicester, 16/10/1965.

 Built by the Leicester and Swannington Railway, it was said to be based on a design by Robert Stephenson, and is here out of use and raised on wooden blocks.
 The bridge is counter-balanced by large weights at each corner so that it could be raised and lowered manually by a hand crank in the building on the left.